siscia/effe-tool/README.md

 If you want to contribute but you don't know what to do just write me, I have more ideas than time.

+If the effe source is modified is necessary to reload it using:
+`go-bindata -o sources/bindata.go -pkg sources effe/effe.go effe/logic/logic.go` from the `effe-tool` root.

+The command will generate a source file `source/bindata.go` that contains the file saved as byte.

 ## License

 `effe-tool` is released under the MIT License, the same of `effe`.